-- For a shade tree, you might start your side branches at 6-8 feet (2 to 2.5 m.) in the air.
+- For a shade tree, you might start your side branches at 6 to 8 feet (2 m.) in the air.

 When your new walnut tree is too short to start developing scaffold branches, cut back any little side branches to 6 inches (15 cm.) long.
 Leaving these short branches for a few years encourages trunk strength and vitality, yet doesn’t rob too much energy from the trunk.

 Once your tree is large enough to start guiding the long-term scaffold branches, you can start cutting off the little stub branches below.
 It is best to remove the little stub branches before they grow over ½ inch (1 cm.) in diameter.
 The tree can seal off pruning wounds much more easily when they are smaller.